Henryjean/Rogers-Cardigans/README.md

 ## Update 4/10/2020

-AnalysisWillFullData.R includes the code for visualizing the full dataset of cardigan colors (stored in cardigancolors.csv) dating from 1969 to 2001.
+MrRogers1969_2002.R includes the code for visualizing the full dataset of cardigan colors (stored in cardigancolors.csv) dating from 1969 to 2001.

 Colors were collected manually from [each episode](http://www.neighborhoodarchive.com/mrn/episodes/) and should be considered to be (at best) approximate matches.